sem CLI Reference#

 init

-command is used for adding an existing GitHub repository to Semaphore 2.0 for the first time and creating a new project. - version: The
+command is used for adding an existing repository to Semaphore 2.0 for the first time and creating a new project. - troubleshoot: the

 version